SNAP: Semantic Stories for Next Activity Prediction: The model

 Temporal features are computed from trace timestamps.
 For example, the time from the case start and the time from the previous activity is computed and added to the features list as a new temporal feature.

-\textbf{Story template construction} - In order to transform each prefix trace into a story we first construct a story template.
-To do so, we suggest utilizing a generative Large language model (LLM) (e.g., Llama 2 \cite{llama2}), as these type of models excel in such tasks.
-Given the list of features from the previous step, SNAP uses an LLM prompt in order to generate a template story.
+\textbf{Story template construction} - To transform each prefix trace into a story we first construct a story template.
+To do so, we suggest utilizing a generative Large language model (LLM) (e.g., Llama 2 \cite{llama2}), as these types of models excel at such tasks.
+Given the list of features from the previous step, SNAP uses an LLM prompt to generate a template story.
 We offer several few-shot examples and recommend using at least one in the prompt.
 Clearly, these samples can be modified to a specific required domain.
-Figure \ref{fig:one_shot_prompt} illustrates an example of the one-shot prompt we used (see Section \ref{sec:validation} and Appendix for more details).
+Figure \ref{fig:prompt-example} illustrates an example of the one-shot prompt we used.

 The output generated by the LLM serves as a basis of the story template.
-We note that since this step is performed by an LLM, it is advised to review its result and verify its coherence.
-In some cases, we would desire a shorter story or a removal of unwanted information.
-In that case, we can then manually edit the story template.
+Since this step is performed by an LLM, we advise to review its result and verify its coherence.
+In some instances, we might prefer a shorter story or the removal of unwanted information.
+In such cases, we can then manually edit the story template.

-\textbf{Semantic story transformation} - Every prefix trace in the event log is transformed into a semantic story based on the process information, the case data, the attributes relevant to the current turn, and the previous activities executed in the case.